swartel/vagrant-puppet-openstack-integration/README.md

 You will find 2 nodes in the population.

-And a quick check on puppet server certification autority:
+And a quick check on puppet server certification authority:

 ```bash
 puppet cert list --all